part of EDLounge Group.

 The whistleblowing procedure should allow employees or parents/carers to report under it.

-This section should also include a statement around the protection afforded to individuals who do use whistleblowing as an attempt to highlight serious concerns within the organisation where this procedure is not abused.
+This section should also include a statement about the protection afforded to individuals who do use whistleblowing as an attempt to highlight serious concerns within the organisation where this procedure is not abused.

 This section should consider three main aspects: